 Easily, Versailles is a day trip from Paris.
 A mere 27km southwest of Paris, you can get to the Palace of Versailles from Paris by car, train, bus or through a multitude of tour companies.

 I recommend taking a train from Paris to Versailles.
-It’s quick, easy, inexpensive and eco-friendly.
+It’s quick, easy, inexpensive and eco-friendly – all of the best things for single travelers.

 How Much it Costs to Go to Versailles from Paris